 As always, there are substantial changes in bathrooms.
-"We are tearing out the 1980s era garden tubs for larger walk-in shower and spa type areas," said Tom Reilly of Renovations in Prescott.
-"We are also doing more zero entry showers with no curb for easier access for those in wheelchairs and walkers."
+“We are tearing out the 1980s era garden tubs for larger walk-in shower and spa type areas,” said Tom Reilly, a remodeler out of Prescott.
+“We are also doing more zero entry showers with no curb for easier access for those in wheelchairs and walkers.”

 The latest new idea in the bathroom calls for creating a “wet room” that contains both bathtub and shower enclosed in one large room with a glass door for the entire unit, according to designer Ann Lyons of Phoenix.
 It’s a very extensive way of squeezing a tub and shower into a smaller space, if you buy a small standalone tub.
 It also creates an easier-to-clean space that can handle lots of water.
 But be sure to pick surfaces that will stand up to splashing liquids around.

 Along with no-curb showers, homeowners want channel drains in the shower area that can be 18-inches, 24-inches or even 36-inches long.
 Sometimes these mini-trenches run the width of one wall, so water will not pool up in the middle of the shower or splash out into the rest of the bathroom.